Dwight Peck's personal Web site

 The snow's been found.
 Drs Pirri and Durham debate whether or not to put the snowshoes on, but elect not to.

-Should have.
+Should have put them on.
 Mme Durham, marching along between Petit Pré de Rolle and Les Echadex, reclines abruptly, to everyone's amusement.

-And a quarter of an hour later, as dusk approaches, another casualty -- actually, the SAME casualty, but another time.
+A quarter of an hour later, another casualty -- actually, the SAME casualty, but another time.

 The mission continues, undaunted so far.
 Dr Durham considers raising her falls average by simply not walking any farther.

-Back to the Tearoom de la Plage.
-"Mission Accomplished", as War Hero G. W. Bush would say: little snow found, snowshoes never used, redefined mission objectives -- "this small elite team was sent to verify that there was insufficient snow to stand upright in, and our brave men and women of the Elite Snowshoe Commando have returned safely to vote again in the next elections."
+"Mission Accomplished", as War Hero G. W. Bush would say: little snow found, snowshoes never used, redefined mission objectives -- "this small team was sent to verify that there was insufficient snow to stand upright in, and our brave men and women of the Elite Snowshoe Commando have returned safely to vote again in the next elections."

 [Note: Prof Durham would like it to be noted here that the reason she fell down so often is that she had a "broken toe".]